Riley Family Foundation

 Success Rates

 With 13 grants made in 2023 from total charitable disbursements of $3,957,024, the foundation maintains a selective grantmaking approach.
-The foundation's close partnership with Catholic Social Services suggests that organizations affiliated with or referred by CSS may have higher success rates.
+The foundation's close partnership with Catholic Social Services suggests that organisations affiliated with or referred by CSS may have higher success rates.

 Reapplication Policy